Efficient Safety Alignment of Large Language Models via Preference Re-ranking and Representation-based Reward Modeling

-In this way, the distribution shift issue can be addressed cost-efficiently by leveraging a lightweight reward model that dynamically reorders training data during DPO training, thereby eliminating the necessity of sampling from the target policy.
+In this way, the distribution shift issue can be addressed efficiently by leveraging a lightweight reward model that dynamically reorders training data during DPO training, eliminating the need for sampling from the target policy.

-Building upon this hypothesis, we propose a novel framework that effectively eliminates the distribution shift issue in a computationally efficient manner.
-Our framework consists of two components: 1) a lightweight reward model that dynamically extracts safety reward signals; 2) a learning strategy that employs the dynamically extracted reward signals to estimate target policy preferences and optimize the LLM model accordingly.
+Building upon this hypothesis, we propose a novel framework that alleviates the distribution shift issue computationally efficiently.
+Our framework comprises two components: 1) a lightweight reward model that dynamically extracts reward signals; 2) a learning strategy that employs the extracted reward signals to estimate target policy preferences and optimize the LLM model accordingly.
 Specifically, the proposed lightweight reward model leverages the inner representations of the model to extract reward signals, building upon our observation that the inner representations of LLMs are highly capable of modeling safety rewards.
 In addition, the proposed learning strategy calculates label confidence using reward signals and adjusts the ranking of training preference data by optimizing a conservative objective.